 If you need help, get it.

-Time-management is a skill.
+Time management for students is a skill.
 Like any skill, some people are better at it than others.
 If you're struggling with it, talk to someone who can help – teachers, friends, family, lecturers and counsellors.